Modeling Interface

 How to use:

-1. Click the Pack command that saves the drop-down menu.
+1. Click on the Packing command in the Save drop-down menu.

-# Save the document
+# Save as Document

 How to use

-6) Click "Confirm" Complete the save document.
+6. Click "Confirm" to complete the save operation.

-# Save as template
+# Save as Template

 Click Save as Template in the drop down box to save the current document and its property Settings as a template.